-Florida Statue 1008.25 states that the district shall publish annually in the local newspaper, and report in writing to the State Board of Education by September 1 of each year when the information has been made available by the state, the following information on the prior school year:
+Florida Statue 1008.25 (9) b states that the district shall publish annually annually in the local newspaper, and report in writing to the State Board of Education by September 1 of each year when the information has been made available by the state, on the district website the following information on the prior school year:

-- the provisions of the law relating to student progression and the district School Board's policies and procedures on student retention and promotion, - by grade, the number and percentage of all students in grades 3-10 performing at Levels 1 and 2 on the reading portion of the state assessment, - by grade, the number and percentage of all students retained in grades 3-10, - information on the total number of students who are promoted for good cause by each category of good cause, and - any revisions to the district School Board's policy on retention and promotion from the prior year.
+- the provisions of the law relating to student progression and the district School Board's policies and procedures on student retention and promotion, - by grade, the number and percentage of all students in grades 3-10 performing at Levels 1 and 2 on the reading portion of the state assessment - information on the total number of students who are promoted for good cause by each category of good cause, and - any revisions to the district School Board's policy on retention and promotion from the prior year.

-5. Notification of Student's Annual Progress
+\$ 5.
+Notification of Student's Annual Progress